-It might be worthy of note that there are some recent works on non-Abelian two-form theory and M5-branes \cite{more M5}, but we will not be able to review them in this thesis.
+We also notice that there are some recent works on non-Abelian two-form theory and M5-branes \cite{more M5}, \cite{Chu:2012um}, but we will not be able to review them in this thesis \footnote{The model given in \cite{Chu:2012um} can be viewed as a gauge-fixed version of \cite{HHM}.}.
 On the other hand, for a more general approach to self-dual field theories and has the advantage to deal with subtle topological issues, we refer to the work of Belov and Moore \cite{moore}.
 It will be interesting to relate the model in this thesis to their formulation. \\

 We organize this thesis as follows. \\